Douglas Bentham: Selected collections

 Bentham's sculptures are included in public collections throughout Canada, and significantly, in the Remai Modern in Saskatoon.

 Workshops and groups

-Bentham has contributed to many international artists’ workshops throughout his career, including the Emma Lake Artists' Workshop, SK (1977); the Triangle Workshop, Pine Plains, New York; and the Hardingham Sculpture Workshop, UK.
+Bentham has contributed to many international artists' workshops throughout his career, including the Emma Lake Artists' Workshop, Saskatchewan (1977); the Triangle Workshop, Pine Plains, New York; and the Hardingham Sculpture Workshop, UK.

 He co-founded Canadian Artists' Representation (now known as CARFAC) in Saskatchewan.